MitchAnderson211/SQLPortfolio/README.md

 ORDER BY
     avg_monthly_sales DESC;
 ```
-The results of this query can be found in the AverageMonthlySalesVolume.csv file of this repository.

 ## Statistics
 The following SQL query is used to gather basic statistics that will be necessary to complete Z-Score normalization.
 ```sql